Rooholla-KhorramBakht/dgm_franka/README.md

-# Dynamic Graph Manager Interface for Franka Emika Robot
+# Dynamic Graph Manager for Franka Emika
 This repository holds the implementation of dynamic graph manager interface for the Franka Emika 7-DoF robot arm.

 ## What Is This?